Follow the conference on X #BADSknee

 A Joint British Association of Day Surgery & HCUK Virtual Conference

-There is now growing importance in increasing the delivery of day case total joints across the NHS and it is important to share learning so that day case arthroplasty is achievable in all units across the UK.
+Increasing the delivery of day case total joints across the NHS is achievable and it is important to share learning so that day case arthroplasty becomes the normal in units across the UK.

 This conference will enable you to: